-14Without time dummies, our estimates are identified even if everyone experienced the same predicted EITC change between years as long as the EITC expanded more in some years than others.
-Our IV specifications that do not include time dummies are identified from changes in average EITC income and test scores over time as well as differential changes in EITC income and test scores across individuals between particular time periods.
+23Without time dummies, our estimates are identified even if everyone experienced the same predicted EITC change between years as long as the EITC expanded more in some years than others.
+More generally, our IV specifications that do not include time dummies are identified from changes in average EITC income and test scores over time as well as differential changes in EITC income and test scores across individuals between particular time periods.